jasonagriffis/flashcardapp/README.md

 A flash card application for displaying questions and the corresponding answers.

 ### App Walk-though
 Click on the question or the multiple choice answer to display the answer.
+Afterwards, you can click on answer in the main window to reset the question.

 <img src="https://github.com/jasonagriffis/flashcardapp/blob/main/flashcardapp.gif" width=200><br>